Unnecessary quantum criticality in $SU(3)$ kagome magnets: Candidate DSL on on the kagome lattice

-where $P_{\vec{r},\vec{r}'}$ permutes the fermions between two nearest neighbor sites $\vec{r}$ and $\vec{r}'$.
-Each site hosts an $SU(3)$ spin transforming in the fundamental representation $\mathbf{3}$.
-Numerical studies \cite{corboz_prb_2012,liu_prb_2015,changlani_prb_2015,xu_prb-2023} support that the ground state will be be a valence bond crystal (VBS)-like state that preserves $C_3$ and lattice translations, as a single unit cell can realize an $SU(3)$ singlet state, $\oplus^3\mathbf{3}=\mathbf{1}\otimes\mathbf{8}$.
+Numerical studies \cite{corboz_prb_2012,liu_prb_2015,changlani_prb_2015,xu_prb-2023} support that the ground state will be be a valence bond crystal (VBS)-like state that preserves $C_3$ and lattice translations, as a single unit cell can realize an $SU(3)$ singlet state, $\otimes^3\mathbf{3}=\mathbf{1}\oplus\mathbf{8}^2\oplus\mathbf{10}$.
 This ground state of trimers, shown in Figure~\ref{fig:vbs}, is a specific case of the more general $N$-simplex solid state for $SU(N)$ antiferromagnets, in which $N$-site $SU(N)$ singlets cover the plaquettes of an $N$-partite lattice \cite{arovas_prb_2008,hermele2011sun}, generalizing the valence bond solid state as that singlets do not populate two-site bonds, but instead $N$-site clusters.

 As such a trimerized state on the kagome lattice spontaneously breaks inversion symmetry, the resulting ground state manifold is doubly degenerate.

 At intermediate $U/t\sim 1$, the perturbatively obtained antiferromagnetic Hamiltonian is no longer a suitable description of the system as higher order ring-exchange terms become important \cite{macdonald_prb_1988}.
 The ground state is not well understood.
 One possibility is that there is a direct Gross-Neveau transition between the Dirac semi-metal and the VBS state driven by opening a fermion bilinear mass gap.
 Here however, we will explore an alternate possibility in which near the Mott transition, a Dirac spin liquid may appear, and instead of electrons, fractionalized $SU(3)$ fermionic ``spinons'' hop on the kagome lattice with zero background flux.
 This is the state we will study, and to do so, we employ the parton decomposition of $SU(3)$ spins $\vec{S}$ into fermionic spinons $\vec{f}$ by writing